 Provide job aids or references to ensure that learners retain and transfer what they have learned.

-Gagne distinguished between two types of conditions; internal and external.
-Internal conditions can be thought of as “states” that happen within the learner.
-Internal conditions include constructs such as motivation, recall, and attention.
-External conditions can be thought of as those things that occur outside of the learner and affect the learner’s behavior, for example the arrangement and timing of events used in the learning experience.
-Each of the nine events of instruction are external conditions since they involve actions imposed on the learning environment in an effort to affect the learner’s behavior; however, Gagne purposefully related each of these events to identified internal learning processes.
-He sequenced the events of instruction to coincide with a sequence of internal conditions of the learner that have been shown to enhance learning.
+Gagne distinguished between two types of conditions: internal and external.
+Internal conditions can be thought of as “states” that occur within the learner.
+These states include motivation, recall, and attention.
+External conditions are outside events that affect the learner’s behavior.
+For example the arrangement and timing of events in the learning experience are external conditions.
+Each of the “Nine Events of Instruction” are external conditions since they are events that occur within the learning environment in order to affect the learner’s behavior.
+Gagne related each of these events to internal learning processes.
+He arranged the external events he identified with their corresponding internal conditions into a prescribed sequence that supports an enhanced learning experience.